 Note, the instruction provided below will guide you through your contacts export from Active Campaign.
-However, if you have any questions or need any assistance, we recommend checking their Help Center or contacting their Support for the up to date information.
+However, if you have any questions or need any assistance, we recommend checking their Help Center or contacting their Support for the up-to-date information.

 To export a List or a Segment from your Active Campaign account, navigate to the Contacts tab on the left panel -> go to the Contacts overview page -> click on the Export button.
-In the Export Options window, you will need to specify what fields you want to export.
+In the Export Options window, you must specify what fields you want to export.
 We encourage you to select both Default and Other fields.
 Once you confirm the Export, you may download the file in the Exports tab -> Download.

 Important!
 Active Campaign keeps your Active (Subscribed), Unconfirmed (Non-subscribed), Unsubscribed, and Bounced contacts separately.
 To assign the proper statuses to these contacts, we recommend Exporting them to different files.

-Note, the default date-added field will be set to the date when this contact was added to Omnisend.
+Note that the default date-added field will be set to the date when this contact was added to Omnisend.
 It can't be mapped with the property transferred from your ESP.

 Among these data, the most critical information includes: